SublimeVentures/portal/README.md

 - przy cancellowaniu sprawdź czy nie ma pending

+- enable for reservation even on blocked reservation button
 - timeline for user activities for each investment in vault tab
 - new investment update for api
 - reassign allocation